valhuber/PDL/readme_probabilistic.md

    - ELSE copy from Product.unit_price
 ```

-**What Copilot will generate from this prompt:**
+**What Copilot will generate from this prompt (DOCUMENTATION - describes future generation):**
 - ✅ `logic/logic_discovery/check_credit.py` - 5 deterministic rules + conditional AI formula
 - ✅ `logic/logic_discovery/ai_requests/supplier_selection.py` - Reusable AI handler with Request Pattern
-- ✅ `database/models_restart.py` - Add SysSupplierReq model with relationships
+- ✅ `database/models.py` - Add SysSupplierReq model with relationships (⚠️ in normal projects)
-- ✅ `ui/admin/admin_restart.yaml` - Add SysSupplierReq resource
+- ✅ `ui/admin/admin.yaml` - Add SysSupplierReq resource (⚠️ in normal projects)
-- ✅ Create `sys_supplier_req` table in database
+- ✅ Create `sys_supplier_req` table in database via Alembic migration

-**Note:** YOU provide the natural language requirements above.
-Copilot generates all the implementation code.
+**How it works:** A user runs restart.sh, opens a NEW Copilot chat, pastes the prompt above.
+THAT Copilot instance reads `.github/.copilot-instructions.md` and generates the implementation.

-**IMPORTANT:** Copilot reads training from `.github/.copilot-instructions.md` and generates complete working implementation.
-Changes go in `*_restart.py` and `*_restart.yaml` files (source files that restart.sh copies to runtime versions).
+**⚠️ About this specific demo project:** This PDL project happens to use `*_restart` files as a demo mechanism.
+This is NOT standard and NOT relevant to normal logic generation.
+AI assistants should NEVER reference or work with `*_restart` files unless explicitly commanded.

 **CRITICAL PATTERNS - Copilot Must Include:**